Come with me, if you will, to a land of make believe.

 We'll often do running drills pre-workout, even if there isn't any running in the WOD.
 Calling on the CNS to rev up by messing with coordination a little creates those routes necessary from synapses in the brain and all along the spinal cord.
 Other simple items to include could be contract/relax exercises for mobility prep and core awakening exercises such as toes to bar, hollow rocks, and isometric squat holds.
 (Reference from Allen Besselink.)

-For more details than your fairy tale butt has time for, check this excellent post by Darrell Morgan.
+For more details, check this excellent post by Darrell Morgan.

 So there's the quick run-down to the warm-up.
 Think about what you are working towards, and what would be beneficial to include in your preparation to maximize your power output.
 Then see if the warm-up helped, and live happily ever after.